Is Cognitive Behavioral Therapy for You? Maybe Not

-One of the stated roadblocks to effective CBT is that some therapists will hammer away at the patient's dysfunctional thoughts but pay little attention to the fact that this is a multi-dimensional person affected by emotions, social interactions, and biology.
+One of the potential roadblocks is that some therapists will hammer away at the patient's dysfunctional thoughts but pay little attention to the fact that this is a multidimensional person affected by emotions, social interactions, and biology.
 It has been said that therapeutic technique is often less important to the overall outcome of therapy than the relationship one has with the therapist.
-If you do wish to try cognitive behavior therapy find a therapist who meshes with your personality.
+If you do wish to try cognitive behavior therapy, find a therapist who meshes with your personality.

 3. CBT promotes assumptions which may be faulty.

 One of the basic tenets of CBT is that your faulty or irrational thought patterns and cognitions are responsible for maladaptive behavior and mental health problems.
-If one accepts this premise then some practitioners may dismiss the other factors which play a part in mental illness such as genetics and biology.
+If one accepts this premise ,then some practitioners may dismiss the other factors which play a part in mental illness such as genetics and biology.

 Another faulty assumption is that changing one's thinking patterns can improve one's mood or decrease the symptoms of a mental disorder.
 Unfortunately this does not always happen.
 One cannot always "think" themselves better.

-In a provocative article published in Time Magazine entitled "Yes, I Suck: Self-Help Through Negative Thinking" writer John Cloud cites studies which show that attempting to get people to think more positively can backfire and make them feel even more unhappy than before.
+In a provocative article published in Time magazine entitled "Yes, I Suck: Self-Help Through Negative Thinking" writer John Cloud cites studies which show that attempting to get people to think more positively can backfire and make them feel even more unhappy than before.
 Those positive affirmations of the positivity gurus don't help much either.

 In addition, changing your thought patterns may not help you with the fact that you got fired from your job due to poor work performance, got a bad grade on a test because you didn't study, or got a D.U.I for driving while drunk.
 Sometimes "negative" thoughts such as "I really messed up" are true.
-As the Time article points out sometimes we do fail and instead of wasting time fighting negative thoughts maybe we should accept them, take ownership of our mistakes and move on.
+As the Time article points out sometimes we do fail and instead of wasting time fighting negative thoughts, maybe we should accept them, take ownership of our mistakes, and move on.

 4. CBT may not give you enough time to meet your goals.

 As a patient I lift my brow in doubt.
 Really?
 Someone going in to be treated for depression who has early traumas, current social stressors, and a biological predisposition for a mood disorder is going to be all patched and ready to go in a few months?
-I would like to see that happen
+I would like to see that happen.

 5. Research shows that CBT or certain CBT techniques may be ineffective for many types of mental disorders.

-- In a 2009 study published in the British Journal of Psychiatry researchers compared depression treatment in adolescents over a period of 28 weeks.
-The study authors compared treatment with SSRI antidepressants vs. the use of a combination of SSRIs and CBT.
+In a 2009 study published in the British Journal of Psychiatry researchers compared depression treatment in adolescents over a period of 28 weeks.
+The study authors compared treatment with SSRI antidepressants versus the use of a combination of SSRIs and CBT.
 At the end of the 28 weeks both groups showed improvement but there were no significant differences between them.
 It was found that CBT did not add any benefit to the antidepressant treatment.

-- Dr. Thomas A Richards, director of the Social Anxiety Institute explains how telling the individual with social anxiety to stop thinking negative thoughts is not going to work.
+Dr. Thomas A Richards, director of the Social Anxiety Institute explains how telling the individual with social anxiety to stop thinking negative thoughts is not going to work.
 He also states that giving the socially anxious person positive affirmations to recite will do nothing.
 Instead, this practitioner advocates employing specific cognitive techniques such as helping the patient to be aware of their automatic negative thinking.

-- Dr. Stephen Phillipson writes on OCD on-line that a critical element of good cognitive behavioral therapy is that the therapist be warm, understanding and compassionate.
-He also talks about how more traditional CBT techniques are ineffective for those patients with obsessive compulsive disorder (OCD).
-He stresses that OCD is not a thought disorder but an anxiety disorder which means that it is less likely a manifestation of irrational thoughts.
+Dr. Stephen Phillipson writes on OCD Online that a critical element of good cognitive behavioral therapy is that the therapist be warm, understanding and compassionate.
+He also talks about how more traditional CBT techniques are ineffective for those patients with obsessive-compulsive disorder (OCD).
+He stresses that OCD is not a thought disorder but an anxiety disorder, which means that it is less likely a manifestation of irrational thoughts.
 He states that: "Helping OCD sufferers to see the irrational nature of their thought content is counterproductive."

-- The experts on PsychCentral agree that CBT has limited potential for helping those with Histrionic Personality Disorder.
-The authors state that: ""cognitive-oriented approaches are generally largely ineffective in treatment of this disorder and should be avoided."
+The experts on PsychCentral agree that CBT has limited potential for helping those with Histrionic Personality Disorder.
+The authors state that: "Cognitive-oriented approaches are generally largely ineffective in treatment of this disorder and should be avoided."
 The reason, they share, is that people with this disorder are often incapable of examining their thoughts and motivations.

 Patients deserve and require more substantial information than generalizations.
-As with any type of treatment or therapy there will be plusses and minuses about using this approach.
-Look at CBT not as some end all or cure for what ails you but maybe as one tool you can choose from an array of treatment options.
+As with any type of treatment or therapy, there will be plusses and minuses about using this approach.
+Look at CBT not as some cure for what ails you but maybe as one tool you can choose from an array of treatment options.
 CBT just may help you but you won't know unless you actually undergo treatment.
 In order for any therapy to work, your therapist will need to tailor their techniques to suit your goals, personality, and type of disorder.